adityamudgil2505/Web_Project9-Bookmark-Manager/README.md

 - Chrome Extension API

 ### How to use this bookmark
 1. Go to "https://github.com/adityamudgil2505/Web_Project9-Bookmark-Manager".
-Now click "Clone or download" button and select "Download zip".
+Now click "Clone or download" button and select "Download zip" and unzip it.
 2. Window -> Extension [or just type the following url in address bar "chrome://extensions/"]
 3. Turn on the Developer mode on the right top corner.
 4. Then click on "load unpacked".
 Now select the folder "Web_Project9-Bookmark-Manager-master".